A message on the topic of biological death. Main signs of clinical death

 • the chest does not make inhalation-exhalation movements;

-• no pulse, pupils do not react to light.
+• there is no pulse, the pupils do not react to light.

-In the presence of symptoms of clinical death, it is necessary to call an ambulance resuscitation team.
-Before the arrival of doctors, it is necessary to maintain the vital functions of the victim as much as possible.
-To do this, apply a precordial blow with a fist on the chest in the region of the heart.
+If there are symptoms of clinical death, it is necessary to call an ambulance resuscitation team.
+Before the arrival of doctors, it is necessary to maintain the victim’s vital functions as much as possible.
+To do this, apply a precordial blow to the chest with a fist in the area of the heart.
 The procedure can be repeated 2-3 times.
-If the condition of the victim remains unchanged, then it is necessary to switch to artificial lung ventilation (ALV) and cardiopulmonary resuscitation(CPR).
+If the victim’s condition remains unchanged, then it is necessary to proceed to artificial pulmonary ventilation (ALV) and cardiopulmonary resuscitation(CPR).

-1. Lay the victim down on a flat, hard surface.
+1. Lay the victim on a flat, hard surface.

-2. Put your hand on his forehead, slightly tilting his head.
-This will push the chin forward.
+2. Place your hand on his forehead, tilting his head back slightly.
+At the same time, the chin will move forward.

-3. With one hand, pinch the victim's nose, with the other - stretch out the tongue, try to blow air into the mouth.
-The frequency is about 12 breaths per minute.
+3. With one hand, pinch the victim’s nose, with the other, stretch out your tongue and try to blow air into your mouth.
+Frequency – about 12 breaths per minute.

-To do this, with the protrusion of the palm of one hand, you need to press on the area lower third sternum, and put the second hand on top of the first.
-The indentation of the chest wall is made to a depth of 3-5 cm, while the frequency should not exceed 100 contractions per minute.
-The pressure is performed without bending the elbows, i.e. direct position of the shoulders above the palms.
-It is impossible to blow in and squeeze the chest at the same time.
-It is necessary to ensure that the nose is tightly clamped, otherwise the lungs will not receive required amount oxygen.
-If the breath is taken quickly, air gets in into the stomach, causing vomiting.
+To do this, use the protrusion of the palm of one hand to press on the area lower third sternum, and place the second hand on top of the first.
+The chest wall is pressed to a depth of 3-5 cm, and the frequency should not exceed 100 contractions per minute.
+Pressure is performed without bending the elbows, i.e. straight position of the shoulders over the palms.
+You cannot inflate and compress the chest at the same time.
+You must make sure that your nose is pinched tightly, otherwise your lungs will not get required quantity oxygen.
+If the injection is done quickly, air will get in into the stomach, causing vomiting.

-Resuscitation of the victim in a hospital is carried out according to a certain system.
+Resuscitation of a victim in a hospital setting is carried out according to a certain system.
 It consists of following methods:

 1. Electrical defibrillation - stimulation of breathing by exposure to electrodes with alternating current.